DavidKunwar/AddressBookAPI/README.md

 ```
 http://localhost:3000/address-book
 ```
-Read a specific contact, send a GET Request to below endpoint Update a specified contact, send a PATCH Request Delete a specific contact, send a DELETE Request
+Read a specific contact, send a GET Request to below endpoint.

+Update a specified contact, send a PATCH Request.

+Delete a specific contact, send a DELETE Request.

-Add person name and contact number as url parameters
+Add person name and contact number as url parameters.
 ```
 http://localhost:3000/address-book/:personName/:contactNumber
 ```